alexbritz/Python_Kickstart_OER/README.md

 Multiple choice questions were - as a first draft  - generated with ChatGPT using the lecture scripts as a source.
 The multiple choice questions were tested and modified by AB.

-Funding acknowledgment: This project was received funding from ProRUWA at Uni Kassel and Alexander Britz.
+Funding acknowledgment: This project received funding through the DAAD-funded capacity building and research network Pro-RUWA (ID 57824054) at University of Kassel and Dr. Alexander Britz.